lensreflex26/knowledge-base/README.md

 This repository contains tutorials of [RunAbove Knowledge base](https://community.runabove.com/kb).

-# How to write a how-to guide?
+# Explaination on How to write a how-to guide program?

 Simply fork the runabove/knowledge-base project on our GitHub page.
 Create a new page under [/en/_posts](en/_posts) and using markdown to write your how-to